squinkylabs/SquinkyVCV/docs/sq.md

 ## Keyboard focus

 The UI is entirely keyboard driven, no mouse.
-And the module will not receive keyboard input until you click in the note-grid.
-Then it will steal keyboard focus until you click somewhere else.
+The module will only respond the the keyboard if the cursor is over the note editor, in which case it will grab the focus as you type.
+Once the module had focus it keeps it until you click outside.

 Because it's easy to forget, the edit grid had a conspicuous indicator that tells when it has keyboard focus.